 The Markov model focused on an intention to treat analysis, with a hypothetical cohort of adult patients with established CVD (or at high CVD risk) being treated with optimal medical management entering the model.
-The model included health states that define the pathways of CVD and that have been used in previous modeling efforts.67-71 The base-case health states included major cardiovascular events of MI and stroke, as well as post-event health states and death (from cardiovascular and other causes).
+The model included health states that define the pathways of CVD and that have been used in previous modeling efforts.77-81 The base-case health states included major cardiovascular events of MI and stroke, as well as post-event health states and death (from cardiovascular and other causes).
 A scenario analysis included other cardiovascular events beyond MI and stroke (e.g., revascularization or unstable angina) in the event and post-event health states.
 Additional consequences such as major adverse limb events for rivaroxaban, as well as SAEs, were tracked in the model.
 For these additional consequences, we assumed event probabilities were equal for all living health states and therefore did not require additional health states in the model structure.

 Specifically, the CVD cohort began on treatment and could stay in that state, pass into event states of MI or stroke, or death (Figure 4.1).
 Patients who experienced a cardiovascular event moved into post-event health states, where they may have had higher likelihood for death as compared to the general CVD prevention population.
 Patients remained in the model until they died.
 All patients could transition to death from all-causes from any of the alive health states.
 Death could have occurred from all-cause or cardiovascular event/post-event related morality.
 As patients moved through the model over the course of their lifetime, they collected costs and health utility weights related to the management and treatment of specific cardiovascular conditions.
-The cumulative sum of costs and utility weights produced model outputs such as lifetime costs, life years (LYs), and quality-adjusted life years (QALYs).
-Other outputs of the model included cumulative incidence of cardiovascular events and cardiovascular events avoided.
+The cumulative sum of costs, survival time and utility weights produced model outputs such as lifetime costs, life years (LYs), quality-adjusted life years (QALYs), and equal value of life years gained (evLYG).
+An analysis of the incremental cost per evLYG is included in this report to complement the cost per QALY calculations and provide policymakers with a broader view of cost-effectiveness.
+A description of the methodology used to derive the evLYG can be found in Appendix E. Other outputs of the model included cumulative incidence of cardiovascular events and cardiovascular events avoided.
 The model was developed in Microsoft Excel 2016 (Redmond, WA).